regal/regal/docs/overview/events.md

         let queue = enqueue();
 ```

-The `enqueue` function takes zero or more `EventFunction`s as arguments, which it uses to build another `EventFunction` called the event queue.
+The `enqueue` function takes zero or more `EventFunction`s as arguments, which it uses to build a special type of `EventFunction` called an `EventQueue`.
 Creating an empty queue has no effect; it simply provides us a reference to add additional events shortly.

 ```ts
         for (let item in items) {